tnebes/tnebes/README.md

 * uses PHP, Java, C++, Python, Typescript, and SQL.
 * likes wrestling with bugs and other 'unwanted behaviours'.
+* actually enjoys reading lenghty documentations

 ## 🔭 Is working on

 * deploying a web-application
+* unit testing using Mockito and JUnit5
+* developing Java Web Applications

 ## 🌱 Is learning

-* PHP and Typescript
+* Typescript
+* Adobe Experience Manager

 ## Would like

-* an opportunity to develop himself professionally
+* to continue learning about Java Web Development

 <!--
 **tnebes/tnebes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.